Softmotions/aws4/README.md

-# AWS API HTTP client library written on pure C
+# AWS API HTTP client library written in pure C

 AWS4 is an low level client library used for signing and sending to Amazon Webservices HTTP API.

-## Perquisites
+## Prerequisites

 * libcurl with SSL enabled
 * gcc or clang C11 compiler (tested on clang v14 / gcc v11)